 - DA Liaison Unit

-This unit reviews police reports submitted by various law enforcement agencies that document criminal activity in the Central Judicial District of San Diego County.
+This unit has the responsibility of reviewing police reports submitted by various law enforcement agencies, which document criminal activity that occurs primarily in central San Diego.
 Case Issuance attorneys evaluate the cases for charges and file felony criminal complaints for general prosecution.
 They may also refer cases for vertical prosecution by a specialized unit within the District Attorney’s Office, or to another prosecuting agency, when appropriate.
-Our staff works closely with the City Attorney’s Office to ensure cases are properly brought as felonies or misdemeanors.
-Last year, attorneys in this division reviewed 3,184 felony cases for issuing.
-We issued 2,221 felony cases, rejected 394 cases and redirected 569 cases to other prosecuting agencies.
-Our busy clerical staff processed all of those cases as well as the other cases handled by specialized units throughout the central division, for a total of 6,098 cases.
-They process amended complaints and information and prepare grand jury indictments
+The Case Issuance staff works closely with the City Attorney’s Office to ensure cases are appropriately prosecuted as felonies or misdemeanors.
+In 2016, the attorneys in this division reviewed 3,322 felony cases, for issuing.
+Charges were filed in 2,372 felony cases and 448 cases were rejected.
+Another 502 cases were redirected to other prosecuting agencies.
+All of these cases were processed by the Case Issuance clerical staff, including cases referred to various specialized units.

 The Priors Unit obtains certified court documents for the entire District Attorney’s Office.
 Prior convictions can elevate criminal conduct to the felony level, provide specific requirements for sentencing and elevate a defendant’s custody exposure so defendants with criminal records are given a commensurate sentence.
-Documents are obtained from the courts throughout San Diego County, including juvenile court, as well as from other counties, states and federal courts.
+Documents are obtained from other courts throughout San Diego County or in other jurisdictions.

 CODIS DNA Hit/DA Case Management System Integration Project

-The Combined DNA Index System (CODIS)/DA Case Management System is a grant funded program that pairs one assigned Deputy District Attorney to work collaboratively with the San Diego Police Department Crime Lab and the San Diego Sheriff’s Department Crime Lab.
-The program links DNA evidence from an unknown suspect that has been analyzed by criminalists and a DNA profile is identified, with other profiles lodged with the statewide Regional Information Sharing System (RISS/Net).
-This exciting project combines technology and science to achieve a greater measure of justice for San Diego victims in previously unsolved crimes.
-As a direct result of this new collaborative project with law enforcement, several felons who had pending felony cases have been tied to older, unsolved crimes.
-At the onset of the project, our Information Technology Division modified our electronic case management system to electronically import 5,500 CODIS matches or “hits” directly from our two crime labs.
-We continue to receive downloads of all new CODIS hits on a bi-weekly basis.
-This technology allows our office to effectively manage, mine, and track the voluminous DNA data from unsolved crimes and it gives our prosecutors real-time information about open CODIS hits related to defendants they have previously or are currently prosecuting.
-To date, our office has input over 6,240 hits into our database.
+The Combined DNA Index System (CODIS)/DA Case Management System is a grant-funded program that pairs one assigned Deputy District Attorney to work collaboratively with the crime labs of the San Diego Police Department and the San Diego Sheriff’s Department.
+The program links DNA evidence from an unknown suspect that has been analyzed by criminalists.
+The DNA profile is identified with other profiles and logged with the statewide Regional Information Sharing System (RISS/Net).
+This indispensable project combines technology and science to achieve a greater measure of justice for San Diego victims in previously unsolved crimes.
+To date, as a direct result of this new collaborative project with law enforcement, several many felons who had pending felony cases have been tied to older, unsolved crimes.
+At the onset of the project, the DA Information Technology Division modified its case management system to be able to electronically import 5,500 CODIS matches or “hits” directly from our two crime labs.
+The case management system continues to receive downloads of all new CODIS hits on a bi-weekly basis.
+This technology allows our office to effectively manage, mine, and track the voluminous DNA data from unsolved crimes.
+It also gives prosecutors real-time information about open CODIS hits related to defendants they have previously or are currently prosecuting.
+To date, our office has input over 6,833 hits into our database.

-Our office continues to utilize and improve our eDiscovery program.
-We scanned more than 5.6 million pages of discovery last year (police reports and other documentary evidence) into an electronic format.
-More than 1,200 private attorneys and the Offices of the Public Defender and Alternate Public Defender receive discovery via eDiscovery in adult criminal matters.
-The program allows us to provide discovery in a cost effective and a timely manner and is a model for other District Attorney Offices across California.
+The District Attorney’s Office continues to use and improve its eDiscovery program.
+During 2016, more than 4.9 million pages of discovery (police reports and other documentary evidence) were scanned into an electronic format.
+Now, more than 1,380 private attorneys as well as all the attorneys in the Office of the Public Defender and Office of the Alternate Public Defender, receive discovery via eDiscovery in adult criminal matters.
+This allows us to provide discovery in a cost effective and a timely manner, and our program is a model for other District Attorney Offices in the state.

-Our office worked in conjunction with the San Diego County Technology Office, The San Diego Superior Court, Court Reporters with the San Diego Superior Court, and the San Diego County Probation Office to create an electronic process for delivering preliminary hearing transcripts.
-Virtually all preliminary hearing transcripts are now seamlessly delivered electronically into our case management system.
-This a considerable reduction in the amount of paper generated by court reporters.
+In addition, the District Attorney’s Office continues to work with the San Diego County Technology Office, The San Diego Superior Court, court reporters, and the San Diego County Probation Office, to create an electronic process to deliver preliminary hearing transcripts and probation reports.
+Virtually all preliminary hearing transcripts and probation reports are now seamlessly delivered directly into our case management system, which reduces the amount of paper generated.

 Domestic and International Extraditions